-Activates/deactivates the option of changing to the system monitor during the system startup.
+Activates/deactivates the option of accessing System Monitor 1 during system startup.

-The device lets you change to the system monitor during the system startup.
+The device lets you change to System Monitor 1 during system startup.

-The device starts without the option of changing to the system monitor.
+The device starts without the option of accessing System Monitor 1.

-Among other things, the system monitor lets you update the device software and to delete saved configuration profiles.
+Among other things, System Monitor 1 lets you update the device software and to delete saved configuration profiles.